oracle/node-oracledb/doc/api.md

 Continuity.
 These help make unplanned database service downtime transparent to applications.
 See the white paper [Continuous Availability Application Continuity for the Oracle Database][178].

+When connected to an AC or TAC enabled service, node-oracledb automatically supports AC or TAC.

 #### <a name="dbcalltimeouts"></a> 14.9.4 Database Call Timeouts